Largest Monastery Library in the World and Gothic museum in Admont Abbey

 The Four Last Things by Joseph Stammel

 In the middle of the monastery library there are four figures that represent allegories.
-Joseph Stammel's "Four Last Things" embody death, resurrection, hell and heaven.
+The “Four Last Things” by Joseph Stammel embody death, resurrection, hell and heaven.
 The sculptures are made of limewood, which has been overlaid with bronze.

 Clock and gallery in the monastery library of Admont Abbey

 The third part of the monastery library houses the theological works of the monastery.
 The clock that is located above the exit is interesting.
 The clock dates from 1800.
 Its clockwork is in a chest on the gallery.
 It still works today and only needs to be wound up once a year.
 The clock mechanism can be reached via secret doors that lead to stairs.
 These lead to the gallery.
 However, it is not accessible to visitors.
 If you want to enjoy the view of the Admont Abbey library from the gallery, you have to visit it virtually.
 For a small donation you can take a closer look at the largest monastery library in the world.

 Treasures in the archive of the monastery library

 Father Maximilian then leads us to the archive of the monastery library.
 This is not part of the public tour.
 However, if you want to research the books of the monastery, you can do so.
 All you have to do is contact the librarian and present your concerns.
 If Admont Abbey has works in its collection that are useful for this purpose, permission to work in the archive can be granted.
 "However, it is often the case, that applicants quickly abandon their research," says Father Maximilian.
 "Manuscripts are usually not so easy to read and understand."